RobloxAPI/doc/GUIDELINES.md

 - **Engineer**: A person who develops Roblox.
 - **Remote**: Referring to both RemoteFunctions and RemoteEvents.
 - **Bindable**: Referring to both BindableFunctions and BindableEvents.

+### Other
+This section lists other minor details to consider.

+- Errors, warnings, and other such messages are merely "emitted", rather than having a specific result such as being "displayed in output".
+Errors in particular are usually "thrown", and can be "caught" by `pcall` or coroutines.